ibm-cloud-docs/apps/reqnsi.md

 # Adding a service to your app
 {: #add_service}

-If you created a project using {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, then you had a chance to add resources from the project overview page.
-However, you can also provision them directly from the {{site.data.keyword.Bluemix_notm}} catalog, outside the context of your project.
+If you created an app using {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, then you had a chance to add resources from the app overview page.
+However, you can also provision them directly from the {{site.data.keyword.Bluemix_notm}} catalog, outside the context of your app.
 {: shortdesc}

-You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your project from the project overview page.
+You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your app from the app overview page.
 You can provision a particular type of resource (a service) directly from the {{site.data.keyword.Bluemix_notm}} catalog.

 ##Discovering services
 {: #discover_services}